 This document is structured as follows: Section 2 discusses related work.
 Section 3 briefly describes PNLF and provides an example.
 Section 4 describes the differences between ADLF and PNLF and provides examples of the new notation.
-Section 5 presents two grammars suitable for recognizing ADLF.
+Section 5 mentions two grammars suitable for recognizing ADLF, which are available separately.
 Finally, Section 6 gives the conclusion.